Ryan Nowicki

 and Gravitational Waves

-My research interests include the formation channels of intermediate-mass black hole binaries as well as gravitational waveform modelling.
+My research interests include the formation channels of intermediate-mass black hole binaries as well as gravitational waveform modeling.
 My work aims to understand how well future gravitational wave experiments like the Laser Interferometer Space Antenna (LISA) and Laser Interferometer Lunar Antenna (LILA) can measure and identify key black hole parameters (such as black hole spin) that help us identify their formation and evolutionary histories.
-I also work on modeling spin precession in these systems using post-Newtonian and numerical relativity simulations.
+I also work to understand the signatures of black hole spin precession on the gravitational waves these systems emit using post-Newtonian and numerical relativity simulations.

 Literary Career